SynthAxe: Notable users

 Prominent players of the SynthAxe included Allan Holdsworth, who used it extensively on his albums Atavachron (1986), Sand (1987) and Flat Tire: Music for a Non-Existent Movie (2001); Chuck Hammer, who worked with both Lou Reed and David Bowie, and was the earliest guitarist to use the SynthAxe in the United States; and Lee Ritenour, who used the SynthAxe on his album Earth Run (1986), the cover of which features the instrument.

-Gary Moore featured the SynthAxe in the music video for few seconds for his 1985 single with Phil Lynott, "Out in the Fields."
-Christopher Currell used it to control the Synclavier on Michael Jackson's Bad tour Béla Fleck and the Flecktones drummer Future Man also uses a highly customised version of the SynthAxe that he purchased in its original form from Ritenour.
+In the music video for "Out in the Fields" by Gary Moore and Phil Lynott, Moore is briefly shown playing a SynthAxe Christopher Currell used a SynthAxe to control the Synclavier on Michael Jackson's Bad tour.
+Béla Fleck and the Flecktones drummer Future Man uses a highly modified SynthAxe, known as the "Drumitar", that he purchased in its original form from Ritenour.